 In the case that Dj is lower than the minimum Di, Dj shall be replaced by the minimum Di.

 1.13 The run-in factor RIEC(j) for electric energy consumption shall be determined according to the procedure specified in paragraphs 1.9 and 1.10, where CO2 in the formulae is replaced by EC.

+1.14 Level 1b and 2

+The run-in factor RIFE(j) for fuel efficiency shall be determined according to the procedure specified in paragraphs 1.9 and 1.10, where CO2 in the formulae is replaced by FE.

+Appendix 4 OBFCM

+[specify that OBFCM monitoring is only for Level 1A and for which vehicle/fuel types this is applicable.

+The text of the OBFCM monitoring procedure is already included in Rob’s UNR version]